What we do

 Carly Ryan was 15-years-old when she was murdered by an online predator.
 It was the first crime of its type in Australia, occurring in 2007 when social media was a new phenomenon and paedophiles were starting to infiltrate the online space.
 Determined to help prevent harm to other innocent children and families and to help them navigate their online journey safely, Carly’s mum Sonya incorporated The Carly Ryan Foundation in 2010.

 The harm-prevention charity is based in Carly’s home state of South Australia but presents its education program ‘Project Connect’ nationally.
-Its very small team will deliver in excess of 100 seminars throughout the year while balancing its political advocacy work which has already seen ‘Carly’s Law’ introduced into the Commonwealth Criminal Code last year and in SA this year.
+Its team will deliver in excess of 300 seminars throughout the year while balancing its political advocacy work which has already seen ‘Carly’s Law’ introduced into the Commonwealth Criminal Code in 2017 and in South Australia in 2018.